 Where to buy it: You can purchase this book online from the Lulu online shop, which is probably the source that offers the lowest price.
-There is currently a 20% discount on both editions on Lulu.
+The price is now heavily discounted, compared to the initial price of the book.

 Before you head to the following links check on the main Lulu web page whether they are offering a campaign discount coupon.
 They often do, especially before major holidays, and you may get free shipment or a discount coupon of up to 25% if you are lucky.
-You can combine the 20% discount on the book and the Lulu coupon and sometimes get a 40-45% total discount.
+You can combine Lulu discount coupons if you have more than one, and sometimes get a 40-45% total discount.